 Nine Finalists Named for Top Award in Urban Education Leadership

-The winner of the award receives a $10,000 college scholarship to present to a student from their school district.
-Last year’s winner was Marta Pérez, school board member for Miami-Dade County Public Schools.
+The winner of the Green-Garner Award will receive a $10,000 college scholarship to present to a graduating senior from their school system.